 At present:

-• For multiple submissions, you can filter submissions by date or other parameters in the Submissions page and then click the Download icon to export all the filtered submissions in an Excel sheet along with their Live Tracking data.
+For multiple submissions, you can filter submissions by date or other parameters in the Submissions page and download the filtered submissions as an Excel file.
+However, this export does not include detailed live tracking data or route information.

 Live Tracking on its own does not automatically mark attendance or login/logout activity.
 It only captures the live route while tracking is active.